MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/RF-Test-Guide.md

 </div>

 A Semi Anechoic Room is anechoic chamber with a conductive ground plane, and is an enclosure, usually shielded, whose internal walls and ceiling are covered with radio absorbing material.
-The floor, which is metallic, is not covered by absorbing material and forms the ground plane.The chamber usually contains an antenna mast at one end and a turntable at the other end.
+The floor, which is metallic, is not covered by absorbing material and forms the ground plane.
+The chamber usually contains an antenna mast at one end and a turntable at the other end.
 The antenna mast provides a variable height facility (from 1 m to 4 m) so that the position of the measurement antenna can be optimized for maximum coupled signal between the DUT and the measurement antenna.
 A turntable is capable of rotation through 360° in the horizontal plane and it is used to support the DUT at a specified height, usually 1,5 m above the ground plane.
 The measurement distance is standardized as 3m or 10m.
 The distance used in actual measurements shall be recorded with the test results.